JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 reads like it's got something to hide.
 Here in the world, it has to accede to lawful read attempts without hesitation.
 Will you configure it?"

-Lawrence nodded vigorously.
+Batman nodded vigorously.
 While he'd recounted his story, he'd imagined spending a month in a cell while the Securitat looked into his deeds and history.
 Now it seemed like he might be on the streets in a matter of minutes.